Nonimmigrant vs. Immigrant Status

 Individuals who intend to apply for a 'green card" may not be eligible for nonimmigrant status.
 Their nonimmigrant visa application may be denied if they appear to have the "dual intention" of coming to the U.S. temporarily while pursuing permanent resident status.
 Presently, only E, H-1 and L nonimmigrant categories are allowed to enter and remain nonimmigrants while simultaneously pursuing permanent resident status.

-If it is your intention to temporarily visit the U.S. as a nonimmigrant student, scholar or other, be aware that the success of your visa application lies in your ability to demonstrate sufficient ties to your home country.
-During your visa interview, you may be asked about how your visit to the U.S. fits into your long range plans.
+If it is your intention to temporarily visit the U.S. as a nonimmigrant student, scholar or other category, be aware that the success of your visa application resides in your ability to demonstrate sufficient ties to your home country in addition to the requirements of whichever visa category to which you are applying.
+During your visa interview, you may be asked how your visit to the U.S. fits into your long range plans.

-If you are interested in seeking immigrant status, do your research and talk to an immigration attorney about the options before taking any steps in the immigrant or nonimmigrant application process.
+If you are interested in seeking immigrant status, do your research and talk to an immigration attorney about the options before taking any steps in the application process.
+If you are a student or scholar at UC Berkeley, speak to an advisor at BIO about the implications of an application on your student or scholar status.